Viewing archives for Music

 Teaching

 My tutorial teaching covers many aspects of the Oxford undergraduate course, including music history from the Middle Ages to the end of the Baroque, and techniques of composition.
 I supervise postgraduate students in areas related to my own research.
-I also lecture at the Faculty of Music, particularly in my research field of Renaissance vocal music, and in choral conducting.
+I also lecture at the Faculty of Music, particularly in my research field of Renaissance vocal music, and in historically informed performance and choral conducting.

 Research

-My research focuses on sacred music in Spain, Portugal, and England during the Renaissance.
+My research focuses on sacred music in Spain, Portugal, and England during the Renaissance and seventeenth century.
 I have written about the music of William Byrd, and many of the greatest Spanish and Portuguese composers of the period.
 As a conductor, I direct the Chapel Choir at Queen’s, as well as the professional vocal consort Contrapunctus.
 My conducting work has several times been nominated for the Gramophone early-music award, and I tour extensively in Europe and beyond with the groups I direct.

 Publications